ybakos/flextime-1/README.md

 # Prerequisites

-Please use Ruby 2.4.2 and Rails 5.1.4+.
-You'll need a Postresql server running.
+Please use Ruby 2.5.1 and Rails 5.2.1+.
+You'll need a PostgreSQL server running.

 # Development